juji-io/docs/docs/chatbot-design-tips-advanced.md

 Juji supports two main types of chatbot request:

-[choice-based](../juji-studio/design#choice-request); which collects structured user input such as "option A" or "Option B".
+[choice-based](../juji-studio/design#choice-request); which collects structured user input such as "Option A" or "Option B".
 [free-text](../juji-studio/design#free-text-request); which collects open-ended "free-text" user input, such as a full sentence or more.

-If the goal of a given request is to guide users to pre-defined pathways or or to gather user input on a limited set of options, use the choice-based request type.
+If the goal of a given request is to guide users to pre-defined pathways
+or to gather user input on a limited set of options, use the choice-based request type.
 It is deterministic, quick, and almost error free, becuase it's completely rule-driven.

 If your goal is to elicit open-ended user input, e.g., their insights or unanticipated responses on a particular topic, use a free-text request.
-Be aware that if you're offering the user the right to enter just about anything, the possibility of digressions or disambiguous responses is quite high.
+Be aware that if you're offering the user the right to enter just about anything, the possibility of digressions or ambiguous responses is quite high.
 It's unfair of a user to follow "the lines" of a conversation when the guard rails are simply not there.
 To handle the unexpected (which you should of course, expect) it's always wise to [choose a Juji built-in dialog](../juji-studio/design#built-in-dialog) to get your conversation through such situations in a simple, almost automatic but still completely naturalistic way.
 If necessary, you can write your own [custom chatbot actions](../juji-studio/design#customizing-chatbot-actions) to handle specific digressive user input that you wish to capture and address to drive the conversation in different and interesting ways.
 The more you master our platform, the more capable you will be at writing conversations that feel open, free and user-driven - while maintaining control over their ultimate outcomes.

 ## **Use The Correct Chatbot Trigger**